abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/6_WEB_API_AND_DOM/README.md

 # Browser Event Handling in HTML

 Now that you have seen how you can change HTML elements from JS.
-You can use some events which can invoke JS functions from HTML elements.
+You can use some events which can run JS functions from HTML elements.
 For example `running a function on click of a button`

-You can use some of common attribute to connect to Browser events in HTML
+You can use some of common HTML attribute to connect to Browser events in HTML

 * `onclick()` : on clicking the element on which you have
 * `onfocus()` : on focusing on a input box.
 When you click inside the box.